onflow/docs/docs/evm/cadence/vm-bridge.md

 ### Opting Out

-It's also recognized that the logic of some use cases may actually be compromised by the act of bridging, particularly in such a unique runtime environment.
-These would be cases that do not maintain ownership assumptions implicit to ecosystem standards.
-For instance, an ERC721 implementation may reclaim a user's assets after a month of inactivity time period.
+It's also recognized that the logic of some use cases may actually be compromised by the act of bridging, particularly in such a unique partitioned runtime environment.
+Such cases might include those that do not maintain ownership assumptions implicit to ecosystem standards.

+For instance, an ERC721 implementation may reclaim a user's assets after a month of inactivity.
 In such a case, bridging that ERC721 to Cadence would decouple the representation of ownership of the bridged NFT from the actual ownership in the defining ERC721 contract after the token had been reclaimed - there would be no NFT in escrow for the bridge to transfer on fulfillment of the NFT back to EVM.
 In such cases, projects may choose to opt-out of bridging, but **importantly must do so before the asset has been onboarded to the bridge**.

-For Solidity contracts, opting out is as simple as extending the [`BridgePermissions.sol` abstract contract](https://github.com/onflow/flow-evm-bridge/blob/main/solidity/src/interfaces/BridgePermissions.sol) which defaults `allowsBridging()` to false.
+For Solidity contracts, opting out is as simple as extending the [`BridgePermissions.sol` abstract contract](https://github.com/onflow/flow-evm-bridge/blob/main/solidity/src/interfaces/BridgePermissions.sol) which defaults `allowsBridging()` to `false`.
 The bridge explicitly checks for the implementation of `IBridgePermissions` and the value of `allowsBridging()` to validate that the contract has not opted out of bridging.

 Similarly, Cadence contracts can implement the [`IBridgePermissions.cdc` contract